Young-Hun-Kim/Dreamteam_capstoneproject/README.md

 The project will be developed using the following technologies:

 - Python
-- TensorFlow??
-- Keras??
-- Scikit-learn??
+- TensorFlow
-- Jupyter Notebook??
+- Jupyter

-## Installation

-To install the required libraries, run the following command:??? need to add this part

 ## Dataset

-The model will be trained on the WISDOM Dataset, which is a publicly available dataset containing accelerometer data for various activities. https://www.cis.fordham.edu/wisdm/dataset.php
+The model will be trained on the WISDM Dataset, which is a publicly available dataset containing accelerometer data for various activities. https://www.cis.fordham.edu/wisdm/dataset.php

 ## Usage

-we need to elaborate this part
-To train the model, run the following command:

-python train_model.py

-To test the model, run the following command:

-python test_model.py
+Two model developed, One is for Machine learning, the other is Deep learning

 ## Contributors